Circlepuller/Tinyboard/README.md

 Upgrade
 -------
-To upgrade from any version of Tinyboard or vichan:
+To upgrade from any version of Tinyboard (or vichan):

 Either run ```git pull``` to update your files, if you used git, or backup your ```inc/instance-config.php```, replace all your files in place (don't remove boards etc.), then put ```inc/instance-config.php``` back and finally run ```install.php```.

-To migrate from a Kusaba X board, use http://github.com/vichan-devel/Tinyboard-Migration

 Support
 --------
-vichan is still beta software -- there are bound to be bugs.
+Tinyboard is still beta software -- there are bound to be bugs.
 If you find a bug, please report it.

 If you need assistance with installing, configuring, or using vichan, you may